 Power is a vast topic, and luckily many people in this community understand that we have a responsibility to understand power dynamics and thoughtfully wield the power we have as journalists.
 At SRCCON:POWER, we have space to focus on how we can work collectively to shift power dynamics at the intersection of journalism and tech.
 We want to build plans, devise strategies, and use this time to further strengthen work that’s already happening to increase equity and inclusion in journalism.

 You probably are already a part of this work, whether it be through unionizing your newsroom, participating in journalism groups, organizing your own spaces for support like the JOC Slack and Lonely Coders Club, or fielding questions from colleagues.
-We want to hear about all of that and any projects or ideas you’d like to bring to SRCCON:POWER.
-Let’s see what we can do with two days together!
+Our call for participation form is now closed.
+Sometimes there are last-minute cancellations though, so feel free to email us to see if any tickets have become available.

 Not Just Attendees, But Participants